muskanpranami/CSV_file_uploader/README.md

 ## CSV_Upload

-CSV_Upload is a web application that allows users to upload and parse CSV files.
-The application is built with Node.js and Express, and it provides a simple and user-friendly interface for managing CSV data.
+## Overview
+This CSV File Uploader and Parser is a simple tool designed to facilitate the uploading and parsing of CSV (Comma Separated Values) files.
+It provides an easy-to-use interface for users to upload CSV files, which are then processed to extract and display the data in a structured format.

+## Features
+- Upload CSV Files: Users can easily upload CSV files using the provided interface.
+- Parse CSV Data: The tool parses the uploaded CSV file and extracts the data, making it accessible for further analysis.
+- Searching: Users can search for data in the table.

 ## Installation
 To install CSV_Upload, please follow these steps: